Installing a rubber safety surface is a big investment that can be expected to last for many years.

 4. Perform regular upkeep

 Your rubber surface should be cleaned at least once a month.
-This can be as simple as passing a broom over the surface–anything to remove loose dirt and debris and prevent stains from occurring.
+Cleaning rubber surfacing can be as simple as passing a broom over the surface--anything to remove loose dirt and debris and prevent stains from occurring.

 Keep your rubber surfacing performing and looking great for years to come by trusting Mark Tool with your next project.
 Our high-quality buffings, high-tech polymer resin binders, colored EPDMs, and rubberized mulch can be utilized in a variety of different environments.
 Contact Mark Tool today to request a quote!